melvincheng0830/Guidance-and-Navigation-Visual-odometry-/README.md

 # Guidance and Navigation Visual odometry

 This repository contains multiple MATLAB program that is related to StructureFromMotion and VisualSLAM.
 You can find a brief introduction to visual odometry and a step-by-step tutorial below on how to use GitHub and MATLAB together.
+You can also find tutorial videos at the end of this page for more guidance.

 ## Sample Images